 Module 5: Defamation

-Defamation is a notorious method of stifling freedom of expression and dissent, particularly of journalists.
+Defamation claims are increasingly used to stifle freedom of expression and dissent, particularly of journalists.
 While defamation laws aim to provide individuals with a remedy for public statements that may harm their reputation or honour, they frequently come into conflict with the right to freedom of expression, which is enshrined in a number of international law instruments and national laws.
 Balancing the protection of fundamental rights with protecting individuals from harmful statements is central to the appropriateness or otherwise of defamation claims.

 This module provides an overview of defamation laws in Africa, and how the courts have attempted to find the balance between various rights in recent jurisprudence, particularly in dealing with online defamation cases.